Richard Pervo

 Richard Ivan Pervo (May 11, 1942 – May 19, 2017) was an American biblical scholar, former Episcopal priest, and Fellow of the Westar Institute.
-He was best known for his works on the New Testament book of Acts of the Apostles.
+He was best known for his works on the New Testament book of Acts of the Apostles, where he was influential in bringing comparisons between Acts and ancient novels to mainstream discussion, though most scholars maintain that Acts is a historiography.
 In 2001, Pervo was convicted for possession of child sexual abuse material.

 Biography

 Pervo was born in Lakewood, Ohio, the son of Ivan Pervo and Elizabeth Kline.
 He married Karen E. Moreland on April 2, 1967.

 Pervo received his undergraduate degree from Concordia Senior College in Fort Wayne, Indiana in 1964.
 He received a Bachelor of Divinity at the Episcopal Divinity School of Cambridge, Massachusetts, and earned his Th.D. from Harvard University in 1979.
 A revised version of his dissertation was published in 1987 as Profit with Delight: The Literary Genre of the Acts of the Apostles.

 Pervo died of leukemia in St. Paul, Minnesota on May 19, 2017.